Creating The Perfect Day

 Share

-They are the ones adding the value to the raw materials that the customer is ultimately paying for.
-The general of everyone else inside the company and the supply chain is to make sure the crafts people are setup for a “Perfect Day.”
+The general role of everyone else inside the company and the supply chain is to make sure the crafts people are set up for a “Perfect Day” every day.

 Leadership Tools: Crafting the Perfect Day for the Field.
 Maximize Time-on-Tools.